 Silver Eagle Coin Price Chart: Online Silver Dealer Direct Buying

-You can see that it is during times of exorbitant silver bullion demand that 1 oz American Silver Eagle Coins (still the most popular silver bullion product by a large margin) typically perform with outsized price premiums above the fluctuating silver spot price.
-The fall of 2008 and the fall of 2015 being the most obvious examples of this phenomenon.
+You can see that it is during times of excessive silver bullion demand that 1 oz American Silver Eagle Coins (still the most popular silver bullion product by a large margin) typically perform with outsized price premiums above the fluctuating silver spot price.
+The fall of 2008 and the fall of 2015 being the most prominent examples of this phenomenon.

-The next chart uses a higher Silver Eagle Price premium charging conduits like eBay (on average more expensive than simply buying directly from bullion dealers, although perhaps arguably safer given how many questionable bad actors the precious metals industry).
+The following Silver Eagle price chart uses higher Silver Eagle Price conduits like eBay (on average more expensive than simply buying directly from bullion dealers, although perhaps arguably safer given how many questionable bad actors the precious metals industry often has).

 Silver Eagle Coin Price Chart: eBay as Middleman